clams-tech/clams-app-docker/README.md

 # clams-app-docker
-Docker resources for hosting Clams App easily
+Docker resources for hosting Clams App easily.
+This repo allows you to quick get the necessary build artifacts so you can self-host your own Clams app in a docker environment.

 ## browser-app